abulka/abulka.github.io/content/projects/consulting/contracting.md

 I will work with you to plan your next software project, ensuring you are using the latest practices and technologies.

-I was CTO of Austhink Software and oversaw the building of a large software application and technical team.
+I oversaw the building of a large software applications and technical teams at Austhink Software (as Chief Technical Officer), Telstra (Python Team Leader) and many other similar leadership roles.

-Multiple roles in industry building teams and effective software solutions.

 ## Rapid 'Staff Onboarding' Service